 Share on ThriftyFunThis guide contains the following solutions.
 Have something to add?
 Please share your solution!

 I put my seasonings in the frying pan before I heat it, to keep the holes from clogging up.
 Then add the butter or margarine.
 Simply drain your can of beans and drop them in.
-Fry until they are a bit crispy and the seasonings have a little crackle to them.

 I often add sliced almonds and sometimes some canned mushrooms.